bodln/stargzr/README.md

 - **Live Radio Broadcasting** — start a broadcast and share your session ID; listeners sync to your playback in real time over WebSocket
 - **Drift Correction** — listeners receive periodic heartbeats and automatically correct position drift to stay in sync with the broadcaster
 - **Drag-and-Drop Playlist** — reorder songs in the browser; custom order is saved to localStorage and persists across sessions
+- **Playlist Search** — filter songs by filename with a live search bar; clicking a result scrolls the playlist to that song and briefly highlights it
+- **Play Next** — queue any song to the position immediately after the current one directly from the playlist row
+- **MP3 Upload** — upload MP3 files directly from the browser; the server enforces a 5 GB total library cap and a 200 MB per-IP quota per server session; uploaded files are inserted into the live playlist in alphabetical order without a restart
 - **Live Analytics** — active connections, broadcasters, and listener counts pushed to all clients in real time
+- **Admin Panel** — on-page admin view showing all live sessions, their idle time, who each session is tuned to, and the full broadcaster-to-listener map
 - **Auto-cleanup** — stale broadcaster sessions and player sessions are automatically evicted on the server
 - **Rate Limiting** — heartbeat, broadcast update, and WebSocket upgrade endpoints are rate-limited per IP to prevent abuse
 - **Per-IP WebSocket Rate Limiting** — WebSocket upgrade requests are limited per client IP; behind a reverse proxy requires `X-Real-IP` header forwarding
 - **Session Validation** — expired sessions are detected on page load and WebSocket upgrade, triggering an automatic reload to issue a fresh session
+- **Bluetooth Mode** — optional toggle that mutes audio during seeks and song changes to prevent glitches on Bluetooth DSP pipelines; unmutes once the browser confirms audio output has resumed
 - **Prometheus Metrics** — active connections, broadcasters, listeners, message rates, rate limit hits, session creation and cleanup counts exposed at `/stargzr/metrics`
 - **Structured Tracing** — per-session spans propagate `session_id` through all log lines automatically; audio streaming spans are nested under request spans
 - **Mobile Support** — touch drag-and-drop for playlist reordering, Wake Lock API support to keep the screen on while broadcasting, mobile battery-aware reconnection